 Meeting Heena's family was a treat and overwhelming.
-Gathered were friends and cousins and the families pastor and his wife.
+Gathered families pastor and his wife.
 We enjoyed a time of worship - singing in English and Nepali.
 And then the food came out.
 Apparently Heena had told her mother that I liked dumplings, so dumplings it was, or momo, as it is called in Nepal.
-They wanted me to eat while they served me, but I found that very uncomfortable, so I invited them to join
+They wanted me to eat while they served me, but I found that very uncomfortable, so I invited them to join were friends and cousins and the me; thankfully they did.